-- Using polythene-lined boxes, aluminium, lined or lacquered steel containers as they do not react with the components in shea butter.
+- Use polythene-lined boxes, aluminium, lined or lacquered steel containers as they do not react with the components in shea butter.

-- Ensuring packaging materials such as boxes and containers are clean and dry before packing shea butter in them.
+- Ensure packaging materials such as boxes and containers are clean and dry before packing shea butter in them.

-- Filling headspace of packaging materials with gases, such as nitrogen or carbon dioxide as they do not react with shea butters constituents.
+- Fill headspace of packaging materials with gases, such as nitrogen or carbon dioxide as they do not react with shea butters constituents.